danobi/dxuuu.xyz/src/flaky.md

 reproduce it locally, I had assumed it was an oddity with pipes and CI and given up.

+Except bugs never go away.
+They only lay dormant.

 ### The Return of the ~~King~~ Bug

 This week the issue re-appeared.
 Except in the form of new flakiness after a